blue-yonder/devpi-cleaner/README.rst

 * Conditionally limit removal to versions matching a given regular expression.
 * Temporarily switch non-volatile indices to volatile.
 * Apply a remove operation to all indices of a user.
+* Throttle removal activities if the Devpi server is having difficulties keeping up.

 Léon by Example
 ===============